Functional Medicine For Chronic Conditions

 Inflammation has been linked to fertility issues in both men and women.
 Chronic inflammation affects reproductive organs, disrupts hormonal balance, and impacts sperm or egg quality, contributing to difficulties in conceiving.

 Chronic inflammation damages the intestinal lining and alters digestive function, impacting the gut microbiome.
 These alterations can promote the proliferation of bacterial overgrowths and other microbial imbalances.
-Food reactions are a main contributor to immune reactivity, wasting the immune system’s resources on unecessary compounds.
-This distracts the immune system from addressing bacterial overgrowths, leading to infection.
+Food reactions are a main contributor to immune reactivity, wasting the immune system’s resources on unnecessary compounds, distracting it from addressing bacterial overgrowths and leading to infection.

 Inflammatory processes in the respiratory system are central to conditions like asthma, chronic obstructive pulmonary disease (COPD), and pulmonary fibrosis.
 Chronic exposure to food sensitivity reactions, allergens, or infections leads to persistent inflammation, airway remodeling, and impaired lung function.

 Our practitioners at MP Integrative Health specialize in inflammatory conditions.
-We offer a state if the art lab test to identify YOUR UNIQUE inflammatory triggers, followed by a custom healing plan to optimize results.
+We offer a state of the art lab test to identify your unique inflammatory triggers, followed by a custom healing plan to optimize results.

-As you may now understand, when inflammation is addressed, you’re allowing tissue repair and biochemical optimization across the ENTIRE body, improving digestion, nutrient absorption, sleep, hormone balance, pain management, organ functioning, and so much more.
+When inflammation is addressed, you’re allowing tissue repair and biochemical optimization across the entire body, improving digestion, nutrient absorption, sleep, hormone balance, pain management, organ functioning, and so much more.
 If inflammation is not addressed, supplements, diets and other healing protocols cannot provide optimal results.

 Be sure to check out our client success stories and reviews HERE.

-For more information, CLICK HERE to contact us and/or book a free call.
+CLICK HERE to contact us or book a consultation.